Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 (Consider that multiple projects may point to a single site, but only one of them can be the owner where reports/dashboards are by default using this project).

 	> [!NOTE]
-	> Prior to deleting a team project, you can confirm that Reporting Services and SharePoint Products
+	> Prior to deleting a project, you can confirm that Reporting Services and SharePoint Products
 	> are using the correct project URLs by verifying the portal settings.
-	> For more information, see [How to: Add a Team Project Portal](https://msdn.microsoft.com/library/dd386320.aspx).
+	> For more information, see [How to: Add a Project Portal](https://msdn.microsoft.com/library/dd386320.aspx).

 If TFSDeleteProject successfully deletes all of the above data elements, it returns the message Done.
-To verify this result, see Verify Team Project Components Are Deleted.
+To verify this result, see Verify Project Components Are Deleted.

 If one or more components are not removed, you can rerun TFSProjectDelete by using the /force option to continue the deletion process even if it is unable to delete all data elements.
-With this option TFSDeleteProject, skips a component that it cannot delete, returns an error message, deletes the next component, and leaves the team project metadata and security settings intact.
+With this option TFSDeleteProject, skips a component that it cannot delete, returns an error message, deletes the next component, and leaves the project metadata and security settings intact.

 ## Data That May Remain Undeleted

 The following data might remain in the deployment after TFSDeleteProject successfully completes:

-- **Team project data in the cube**.
+- **Project data in the cube**.
-Team project data remains in the cube until the cube is rebuilt, at which time the warehouse controller service removes all of the historic build data that has been deleted from the Team Foundation databases.
+Project data remains in the cube until the cube is rebuilt, at which time the warehouse controller service removes all of the historic build data that has been deleted from the Team Foundation databases.
 - **Build drop files and folders**.
 Build binaries, build log files, and log files containing test results are published during the build process.
 The locations for these files are not deleted.
 If you want to remove these files, you must remove them manually.
 - **Work item tracking metadata that is shared**.
-TFSDeleteProject does not delete any metadata for work item tracking that is shared between team projects.
+TFSDeleteProject does not delete any metadata for work item tracking that is shared between projects.
 - **Version control shelvesets containing shared code**.
-Version control shelvesets are not deleted if there is code in the shelveset from multiple team projects.
+Version control shelvesets are not deleted if there is code in the shelveset from multiple projects.

 ## Verify Project Deletion

-You can verify the success of a project deletion by confirming that the team project node no longer appears in Team Explorer and that its project portal Web site and reports folders no longer exist.
+You can verify the success of a project deletion by confirming that the project node no longer appears in Team Explorer and that its project portal Web site and reports folders no longer exist.

 0. Open Team Explorer and verify that the project does not appear as a project node.